BSc (Hons) Financial Mathematics

 Our Financial Mathematics programme develops the skills and knowledge required by the modern investment and asset management industry, where structured finance and relative value trading strategies dominate.
 The emphasis is on developing a range of practical skills relevant to the increasingly mathematical and ever-changing world of contemporary finance.

 Financial Mathematics isn't just for aspiring bankers.
-The UK Government is the single biggest user of structured finance, through the Private Finance Initiative.
 Graduates are also attractive to the treasury function of international corporations and to the trading arm of commodities companies.

 Accredited by the Royal Statistical Society.

 Introduction to Statistical Science; Calculus; Introduction to University Mathematics; Professional Development Planning; Finance; Economics and practical work.

 Probability and Statistics; Actuarial and Financial Mathematics; Linear Algebra; Real Analysis; Multivariate Calculus; Numerical Analysis and practical work.

 Portfolio Theory and Asset Models; Derivative Markets and Discrete-Time Finance; Stochastic Processes; Statistical Modelling; Vector Analysis; Numerical Analysis; Bayesian Inference and Computational Methods.

 Advanced Derivative Pricing; Continuous-Time Finance; and options from a wide choice, including Statistical Machine Learning, Optimisation, Risk Theory and Time Series.

 More in-depth information on the content of the courses listed above, how they are assessed and the learning outcomes can be accessed via our current student portal.